-(a) in addition to and does not derogate from laws regulating the use of trust land and roads; and

-(b) is to be read with Local Law No. 1 (Administration) 2011.
+- (a) in addition to and does not derogate from laws regulating the use of trust land and roads; and - (b) to be read with Local Law No. 1 (Administration) 2012.

-Other legislation that may be relevant in the application of this local law includes the Land Act 1994, the Land Regulation 1995 and the Land Protection (Pest and Stock Route Management) Act 2002.
+&lt;sup>2 Other legislation that may be relevant in the application of this local law includes the Land Act 1994, the Land Regulation 2009 and the Land Protection (Pest and Stock Route Management) Act 2002.

-&lt;sup>1 This local law and any subordinate local law made under it do not apply to the extent of any inconsistency with a law of the State or the Commonwealth.
+This local law and any subordinate local law made under it do not apply to the extent of any inconsistency with a law of the State or the Commonwealth.
 See the Act, section 27.